Dynamic Front 25 - M270A2 Multiple Rocket Launch System Fires

-U.S. Army Staff Sgt.
-Rafael Guillermo, assigned to 1st Battalion, 6th Field Artillery Regiment, inside a unit M270A2 Multiple Launch Rocket System during exercise Dynamic Front 25 at Ravajarvi Training Area, Rovaniemi, Finland, Nov.
+The M270A2 Multiple Rocket Launch Rocket System Fires a live round during exercise Dynamic Front 25 at Ravajarvi Training Area, Rovaniemi, Finland, Nov.
 18, 2024.
 Dynamic Front takes place from Nov.
 4-24 in Finland, Estonia, Germany, Poland, and Romania, and demonstrates NATO’s ability to share fire missions, target information, and operational graphics from the Arctic to the Black Sea.
 It increases the lethality of the Alliance through long-range fires, builds unit readiness in a complex joint, multinational environment, and leverages host nation capabilities to increase USAREUR-AF’s operational reach.
 Dynamic Front includes more than 1,800 U.S. and 3,700 multi-national service members from 28 Allied and partner nations.
-(U.S. Army photo by Spc.
+(U.S. Army photo compilation by Spc.
 Elijah Magaña)

 |Date Taken: